Reading a retirement plan page

 Service providers

-A table of the plan's top service providers by direct compensation, drawn from Schedule C. Columns:
+A table of the plan's service providers, drawn from Schedule C, ranked by direct compensation.
+Columns:

 - Compensation.
 Direct dollar compensation paid by the plan for the year.
-Indirect compensation is disclosed in the filed PDF but is not listed here.
+Indirect compensation appears in the filed PDF; surface those via the documents drawer.

-The table shows the top ten providers sorted by compensation.
-An expand control reveals the full list.
-Plans using an insurance contract (Schedule A) instead of a direct-pay arrangement may show a mostly empty table.
+The top providers expand on demand.
+Plans using an insurance contract (Schedule A) instead of a direct-pay arrangement may show a sparse table.

 Plan features

-A two-column block that combines the Form 5500 plan-feature codes with three spotlighted breakouts:
+A two-column block that combines the Form 5500 plan-feature codes with two spotlighted breakouts.

-- Feature codes- the 2A through 3D codes, each with a short and long description.
-Codes answer questions like "does the plan allow participant-directed investments?" or "is it a safe-harbor plan?".
+- Feature codes.The 2A through 3D codes, each with a short and long description.
+Codes answer questions like "does the plan allow participant-directed investments?" and "is it a safe-harbor design?".

-If the sponsor EIN has other plans filed, they appear as a card row at the bottom of the page.
-Common patterns: a 401(k) and a separate profit-sharing plan; a 401(k) and a defined-benefit plan; a parent and subsidiary plan structure.
-Click any card to open that plan's detail page.
+A banner at the top (and a card row at the bottom) links to the cross-form sponsor view at /companies/[ein].
+Common patterns: a 401(k) and a separate profit-sharing plan; a 401(k) and a defined-benefit plan; a parent and subsidiary plan structure; a retirement plan and an employer welfare plan under the same EIN.